meilisearch/meilisearch-js/README.md

         apiKey: 'masterKey'
     })

-    await client.createIndex({ uid: 'books' }) // only if your index does not exist const index = client.getIndex('books')
+  const index = await client.createIndex({ uid: 'books' }) // If your index does not exists
+  // OR
+  const index = client.getIndex('books') // If your index exists

    const documents = [
        { book_id: 123,  title: 'Pride and Prejudice' },